-The Excellence in Teaching Act, a teacher loan forgiveness program, is funded with lottery proceeds from the Education Innovation Fund beginning in FY07.
-In FY08 through FY14, lottery revenue is provided to school districts and educational service units to reimburse each high school or ESU up to \$20,000 for equipment used in distance education.
+The Excellence in Teaching Act, a teacher loan forgiveness program, is funded with lottery proceeds beginning in FY07.
 Lottery funds are also allocated for distance education incentives based upon courses provided.

 The Legislature expanded the usage of the proceeds of the Education Innovation Fund beginning in FY13 due to state budget difficulties.
-New activities initiated with lottery funds include a military child compact in FY13 - FY16, an ACT Pilot program in FY13 - FY16 and bridge programs in FY13 - FY15.
+New activities initiated with lottery funds include a military child compact in FY13 - FY16 and an ACT Pilot program in FY13 - FY16.

-Lottery funds were also used in lieu of general funds for two aid programs: high ability learner aid and early childhood education grants through FY16.
-Lottery funds are also to be expended for reorganization incentives for school districts in FY15 & FY16 and the Early Childhood Education Endowment in FY14 - FY16.
+Lottery funds were also used in lieu of general funds for two aid programs: high ability learner aid and early childhood education grants from FY12 through FY16.
+Lottery funds are also allocated for reorganization incentives for school districts in FY15 & FY16 and the Early Childhood Education Endowment in FY14 - FY16.

-Beginning in FY17, the allocation of lottery funds is changed pursuant to LB 519 (2015) and LB 1067 (2016).
+Beginning in FY17 through FY21, the allocation of lottery funds is changed.
 The funds are to be used for competitive innovation grants, the Excellence in Teaching Act, an expanded learning opportunity grant program, distance education incentives and learning community transition aid (FY18 & FY19 only).
+The Legislature also authorized the continued expenditure of lottery funds beginning in FY17, to make the ACT pilot an on-going program.